Circular Supply Chain Model

 Consumers are increasingly conscious about the impact of what their shopping decisions might have on the earth.
 In 2015, Nielsen polled 30,000 consumers in 60 countries around the world and found out 66% of global consumers indicate that they’re willing to pay more for sustainable products.
 Companies should be catering to a public that is increasingly conscious of their environmental impact if they want to stay relevant among consumers and grow market share.

 Raw material prices are constantly changing and as a result, companies always struggle to plan their budgets and keep total costs of goods under control.
 The price of many categories of virgin materials varies on a day-to-day basis.
 Metals, for example, have seen more volatility recently than in any decade in the 20th century.
 By anticipating the amount of reused and recycled materials that can be used in the production of new goods, companies can more accurately gauge their expenditures and keep costs under control.

 Meeting Regulation Standards

 Ultimately, adopting a circular supply chain strategy should not be viewed as a choice between being a good steward of the environment and a good business practitioner.
 It’s both.
-Companies that implement circular supply chain model can not only get more value from end-of-use products, but also gain good will and intangible benefits of being socially responsible firms.
+Companies that implement a circular supply chain model can not only get more value from end-of-use products but also gain goodwill and intangible benefits of being socially responsible firms.

 Subscribe to ProcureAbility Insights to access whitepapers, presentations, plus our latest thought leadership.